Vyral/ryan-smith/_posts/2020-10-14-q-how-can-i-make-my-offer-stand-out.md

 {% include youtube.html %}

-If you’re in the market to buy a home right now, today I’m excited to share six different tips to help you get the home of your dreams in a competitive market like this.
+Today I’m excited to share six different tips to help you get the home of your dreams in a competitive market like this.
 With inventory dropping way down, the homes that are on the market right now are typically receiving multiple offers.
-There are many ways you can craft your offer to stand out, and we’re going through each of them today:
+There are many ways you can craft an offer that stands out, and we’re going through each of them today:

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
 Feel free to watch it in its entirety, or use these timestamps to browse specific points at your leisure:**